Rover Environmental Monitoring Station (REMS)

-The Rover Environmental Monitoring Station will measure and provide daily and seasonal reports on atmospheric pressure, humidity, ultraviolet radiation at the Martian surface, wind speed and direction, air temperature, and ground temperature around the rover.
+The Rover Environmental Monitoring Station measures and provides daily and seasonal reports on atmospheric pressure, humidity, ultraviolet radiation at the Martian surface, wind speed and direction, air temperature, and ground temperature around the rover.

-Two small booms on the rover mast will record the horizontal and vertical components of wind speed to characterize air flow near the Martian surface from breezes, dust devils, and dust storms.
-A sensor inside the rover's electronic box will be exposed to the atmosphere through a small opening and will measure changes in pressure caused by different meteorological events such as dust devils, atmospheric tides, and cold and warm fronts.
-A small filter will shield the sensor against dust contamination.
+Two small booms on the rover mast record the horizontal and vertical components of wind speed to characterize air flow near the Martian surface from breezes, dust devils, and dust storms.
+A sensor inside the rover's electronic box is exposed to the atmosphere through a small opening and measures changes in pressure caused by different meteorological events such as dust devils, atmospheric tides, and cold and warm fronts.
+A small filter shields the sensor against dust contamination.

-A suite of infrared sensors on one of the booms (Boom 1) will measure the intensity of infrared radiation emitted by the ground, which will provide an estimate of ground temperature.
-These data will provide the basis for computing ground temperature.
-A sensor on the other boom (Boom 2) will track atmospheric humidity.
-Both booms will carry sensors for measuring air temperature.
+A suite of infrared sensors on one of the booms (Boom 1) measures the intensity of infrared radiation emitted by the ground, which provides an estimate of ground temperature.
+These data provide the basis for computing ground temperature.
+A sensor on the other boom (Boom 2) tracks atmospheric humidity.
+Both booms carry sensors for measuring air temperature.

 Weather Sensors from Spain on Mars Rover Curiosity

 Sensors on two finger-like mini-booms extending horizontally from the mast of NASA's Mars rover Curiosity monitor wind speed, wind direction and air temperature.
 Credit: NASA/JPL-Caltech